-Mortgage interest rates hit historic lows in recent years, but lately they've been fluctuating.
+Mortgage interest rates have been hitting historic lows in recent years.

 These four tips can help you get the best rate on a 30-year fixed mortgage.